liqula/react-flux/README.md

 stack build
 ~~~

 Finally, start selenium-server-standalone and execute the test suite.
+Make sure you also have
+closure installed, since the test suite will compress the todo app before testing it.
+It must be
-It must be started from the
-`test/spec` directory, otherwise it does not find the correct javascript files.
+started from the `test/spec` directory, otherwise it does not find the correct javascript files.

 ~~~
 stack exec react-flux-spec